railsuser2014/openobject-doc-book-en/1/1_3_Real_Case/1_3_Real_Case_db_setup.rst

 ^^^^^^^^

 Create accounts using :menuselection:`Accounting --> Configuration -->
-Financial Accounting --> Accounts --> Accounts` and then clicking the :guilabel:`New` button.
+Accounts --> Accounts` and then clicking the :guilabel:`Create` button.

 You need accounts to handle the purchase and sales orders that have not yet been paid, two more for the receipt and shipping of goods, and one for the payment and receipt of funds.